Peque/oci-python-devel/README.md

 docker-python-devel
 ===================

-A Docker image for Python development based on Fedora.
+A Docker image for Python development based on Fedora 30.
 Not the slimmest image, but very convenient when working with Python, CI, Tox, Conda, Poetry and Pipenv.

 You can pull the image from Docker Hub: